Russell-Shean/powerbpy/README.md

 ## Contributing
 I welcome various types of feedback:
 <ol>
            <li>Pull requests to add features, fix bugs, add tests, or improve documentation.
-If the change is a major change create an issue first.</li>
+If the change is a major change, create an issue first.</li>
            <li>Issues to suggest new features, report bugs, or tell me that the documentation is confusing.</li>
            <li>Power BI feature requests.
-I need help from Power BI developers who don't neccesarily have experience with python or github.
-If possible it would be really helpful to show the change you want you by including a .pbix file that has the feature,  or even better, before and after commits to GitHub of the dashboard showing the change.
+I need help from Power BI developers who don't necessarily have experience with python or github, but who do know what Power BI features they'd like to see.<br><br>If possible it would be really helpful to show the change you want you by including a .pbix file that has the feature,  or even better, before and after commits to GitHub of the dashboard showing the change.
 (Use the .pbip or .pbir format for the Github commits).</li>

 </ol>